Chapel Hill pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Chapel Hill?

-On 25 June 2026, Cypress is the dominant pollen source in Chapel Hill. grass are also present but at lower levels. willow and hazel are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Chapel Hill. ambrosia are also present but at lower levels. willow, alder, artemisia, birch, cypress, and oak are not currently active.

 When is pollen season in Chapel Hill?